walterdejong/synctool/doc/chapter4.md

     default_nodeset test1 test2

-* `master <nodename>`
+* `master <hostname>`

   Indicates which node is the master, the management node from where you will run synctool to control the cluster.
-The node must have a node definition line (see below).
+The master should be set to the output of the `hostname` command on the management node.

 * `slave <nodename> [..]`